speedscale/docs/docs/guides/production-readiness.md

 ### (optional) Istio Traffic Management

-Because this is highly customizable, it is recommended that the DevOps team utilize a well-known pattern for canary deployments, then split the traffic among these.
+Because deployment is highly customizable, it is recommended that the DevOps/SRE/Platform Eng team utilize a well-known pattern for canary deployments, then split the traffic among these.
 This is a more sophisticated way to handle the routing and you can ensure that a specific % of the traffic is going to the pods with the sidecars.
+Use this instead of the manual process in the previous section.

+Take a look at Istio's official guide and tailor to your environment.
 [Traffic Management](https://istio.io/latest/docs/concepts/traffic-management/)

 ## Validation